 How much does it cost to sponsor a Mobile Food Pantry?

-The cost of food and transportation for a Mobile Food Pantry that delivers one truckload of food is about $5,000.
+The cost of food and transportation for a Mobile Food Pantry that delivers one truckload of food is about $13,000 on average.
 A donor may wish to fully fund a Mobile Food Pantry, or may donate a smaller amount which can be pooled together with other donations to fund the event.
+We are able to distribute approximately 400 shelf-stable food boxes and 400 produce boxes at each mobile food pantry to individuals and families experiencing food insecurity.

 Who can I contact to discuss sponsoring a Mobile Food Pantry?